 As of the date of this proxy statement, our Board of Directors has the following four standing committees: (1) Audit Committee, (2) Compensation and Human Resources Committee, (3) Nomination, Evaluation and Corporate Governance Committee, and (4) Banking and Finance Committee.
 The membership during the last fiscal year and the function of each of the committees are described below.
 Each of the committees operates under a written charter which can be found on the Investor Relations section of our website at investors.viasat.com.
-During our fiscal year ended March 31, 2019, the Board held seven meetings.
-During this period, all of the directors attended or participated in at least 75% of the aggregate of the total number of meetings of the Board, and the total number of meetings held by all committees of the Board, on which each such director served.
+During our fiscal year ended March 31, 2021, the Board held eight meetings.
+During this period, all of the directors attended or participated in at least 75% of the aggregate of the total number of meetings and the total number of meetings held by all standing committees of the Board on which each such director served.
 Although we do not have a formal policy regarding attendance by members of our Board at our annual meeting of stockholders, we encourage the attendance of our directors and director nominees at our annual meeting, and historically more than a majority have done so.
-Nine of our directors attended last year's annual meeting of stockholders.
+All our directors then in office attended last year's annual meeting of stockholders.

 Director Audit Committee Compensation and Human Resources Committee Nomination, Evaluation and Corporate Governance Committee Banking and Finance Committee

 Mark Dankberg Member

 Richard Baldridge Member

-Frank J. Biondi, Jr. Member Member Chair
+James Bridenstine (1)

-Robert Johnson Member Chair
+Robert Johnson (2) Member Chair

-B. Allen Lay (1) Member Member

-Jeffrey Nash (1) Member Chair

-Sean Pak
+Sean Pak Member Member

-Varsha Rao Member
+Varsha Rao (2) Member Chair Member

-John Stenbit Member Member
+John Stenbit (2) Chair Member Member

-Harvey White Chair Member Member
+Theresa Wise Member Member Chair

-Number of Meetings in Fiscal Year 2019 5 10 2 4
+Number of Meetings in Fiscal Year 2021 5 9 4 3